12 Ways to Raise Funds for Startups in India

 Exit Stage

-The exit stage involves selling the startup, merging with a larger company, or launching an IPO, marking the transition to an established business.
+The exit stage means selling the startup, merging with a larger company, or launching an IPO, signalling a transition to an established business.
+IPOs are more selective, favouring predictable cash flows and strong compliance.
+M&A activity is increasingly strategic, with micro-acquisitions offering a cost-efficient path for flexible growth.

 Case Studies: Success Stories of Fundraising by Indian Startups

-• Paytm raised funds from investors like One97 Communications and SoftBank to become India’s leading payment platform.
+• Paytm raised funding from investors such as One97 Communications and SoftBank.

 • Zomato used venture capital and strategic partnerships to expand globally.